mamontalvan/basics-testing-jest/README.md

 ##  Testing with JEST

-JEST is a Javascript and Typescript testing framework developed by Facebook, it is a set global functions like describe, test, expect.
+JEST is a Javascript and Typescript testing framework developed by Facebook, it is a set global functions like describe, test, expect and it is also an assertion library that contains  a very powerful set of matchers.

 ### About the project